-George Pearson Centre (GPC) is home to approximately 120 residents who live with a range of physical disabilities.
-Some residents have lived at the Centre all of their adult life.
+George Pearson Centre (GPC) is home to approximately 114 residents who live with a range of physical disabilities.
+Some residents have lived at Pearson all of their adult life.
 Some are relatively new residents.
 Many expect to live out their life in the facility.
-Not all residents want to live at GPC.
+Some residents appreciate the security and resources available at Pearson and choose to live here.
+Some residents do not want to live at GPC.
 Many are compelled to live here because there are not enough disability supports like accessible affordable housing and home support to allow them to live in their own homes.

 This website is an opportunity to look into the lives, hopes and dreams of George Pearson Centre residents.
 Residents also have a chance to look out at the world by connecting with the visitors to this site through emails and blogs.
 Please tour our site and learn more about our diverse community.